coneastdev/tedex/README.md

 ### tedex
 tedex or ted index is a tool for watching random ted talks.
-It is best to use the github page (insert link here).
+It is best to use the github page https://coneastdev.github.io/tedex/.

 NOTE: the data set is from 9 years ago